Sophie-Si/final-project-joneriksophie/README.md

  > * What will be the input/output of your project?
  > * This description should be in enough detail that the TA/instructor can determine the complexity of the project and if it is sufficient for the team members to complete in the time allotted.

+* Design patterns
+ 	- Composite used to create an event storage
+	- Strategy used to apply forms of printing
+	- Singleton used in the formation ofthe menu
 * Why is it important or interesting to you?
 	- One of the things led to our decision of the project is that what we value most is the projects utility a well as its potential to be continuously improved upon
 	- A calendar application can be made to become something that is functional to the everyday college student as a great way to study for various classes